Radiergummi/xorb/README.md

 # xorb [![Build status](https://travis-ci.org/Radiergummi/xorb.svg)](https://travis-ci.org/Radiergummi/xorb)
 JS client-side framework for a clean, modern and fast app programming approach
 **Note: Build fails due to Travis/PhantomJS not providing a proper `window.location` object.
-All tests pass on real clients.**
+All tests pass on real clients.
+A more-or-less up to date version is available [here](http://xorb.9dev.de/test/testRunner.html).**

 ## Contents
 1. [About](#about)